-- 1. Select Start $\rightarrow$ All Programs $\rightarrow$ Microsoft Exchange $\rightarrow$ System Manager in the mail server. - 2.
+- 1. Select Start \rightarrow All Programs \rightarrow Microsoft Exchange \rightarrow System Manager in the mail server. - 2.
 In the left pane, expand Servers until First Storage Group appears highlighted. - 3.
 In the right pane, right-click Mailbox Store, and select Dismount Store from the menu. - 4.
 Click Yes on the Do you want to continue? pop-up message.
 When you've dismounted the Mailbox Store, a red arrow appears in the window pane. - 5.
 Right-click Public Folder Store, and select Dismount Store from the menu. - 6.
 Click Yes on the Do you want to continue? pop-up message.
-The red arrow appears when you've dismounted the Public Folder Store. - 7.
-Using Windows Explorer, create a new folder C:\backup. - 8.
-With Windows Explorer, copy all files from C:\Program Files\Exchsrvr\mdbdata to C:\backup.
+The red arrow will appear when you've dismounted the Public Folder Store. - 7.
+Using Windows Explorer, create a new folder e:\backup. - 8.
+With Windows Explorer, copy all files from C:\ to C:\backup.
 This process may take several minutes. - 9.
 Close Windows Explorer. - 10.
 In Exchange System Manager, right-click Mailbox Store, and select Mount Store from the menu. - 11.
 Click OK on the pop-up message, The store was successfully mounted. - 12.
 Right-click Public Folder Store, and select Mount Store from the menu. - 13.
 Click OK on the pop-up message, The store was successfully mounted. - 14.
 Close Exchange System Manager.